zym9863/screen-recording-tool/README_EN.md

 4. **Video Cropping**:
    - After recording, click the "Crop Video" button
+   - Choose cropping method: "Area Crop" or "Time Trim"
-   - Select the video area you want to keep by dragging in the preview area
+   - Area Crop: Select the video area you want to keep by dragging in the preview area
+   - Time Trim: Drag the start and end markers on the timeline to select the video segment you want to keep
    - Click "Apply Crop" to confirm or "Cancel Crop" to discard changes

 5. **Save the Recording**: